-If you want to enroll at a rate other than 5% or want to decline enrollment, or if you want to choose an investment other than the default investment election, you may do so by visiting the Plan's website at https://jmhuber.voya.com or calling the Plan information line at 1-800-35-HUBER (1-800-354-8237) (hearing-impaired participants call 1-877-225-3943).
+Unless you access the Plan's website at https://jmhuber.voya.com or call the Plan information line at 1-800-35-HUBER (1-800-354-8237) (hearing-impaired participants call 1-877-225-3943) to select how your contributions will be invested, they will be invested under the default investment election which is the State Street Global Advisors Target Retirement Fund keyed to your projected retirement date assuming you retire at age 65.

 If you are automatically enrolled in the 401(k) feature, be sure to designate a beneficiary by following the instructions below for Naming a Beneficiary.